lelou6666/nimbus-docs/phantom/webapp.rst

 Once you have enabled the clouds you would like to use, you can drag and drop the clouds change the launch priority of these clouds.
-Phantom will try to start as many VMs as it can (up to the maximum you specified) on the first cloud in the list before starting VMs on the second.
+Phantom will try to start as many VMs as it can (up to the maximum you specified) on the first cloud in the list before starting VMs on the second cloud.

 When you are happy with the order you have selected, click the *Save* button Once saved,  you can now launch a domain using this launch